 This activity requires a sunny day, but it’s really fun!
 Take a small toy figure or animal, a piece of paper, and a pencil or marker outside.
 Place the paper on the ground and arrange the figure so its shadow lays over the paper.
 Then trace around the shadow on the paper!
 This can also be done with chalk straight on the ground if you have it!

 Make a big rectangle using a colored marker on a sheet of paper and color it in or make a big scribble.
 There just needs to be color on the page!
 Make one for 3-4 colors.
 Then send the kids on a color hunt – inside or outside works!
-Have them bring back items and place it on or under the colored paper that it matches.
+Have them bring back items and place them on or under the colored paper that it matches.

 Gather some small toys or nature items (like sticks or leaves) and trace them on a piece of paper.
-Then give those items to the child to match to the different outlines.
+Then give those items to the child to match the different outlines.

 And if you’re looking for some ready-to-print activities to take with you, I have you covered!
 Click here to get this bundle of screen-free fun for FREE!